Saymos/wallet-focused/README.md

 - The current implementation uses in-memory storage (`ConcurrentHashMap`)
 - For production, a persistent database with ACID transactions would be required
+- The `WalletRepository` interface is designed to facilitate future database integration

 ### Cluster Scalability

 - The current locking mechanism works for a single instance but not for multiple instances
-- A production solution would require distributed locking (e.g., Redis, ZooKeeper) or database-level transactions
+- A production solution would require:
+  - Distributed locking (e.g., Redis, ZooKeeper)
+  - Database-level transactions and constraints
+  - Optimistic concurrency control

 ### Security

 - No authentication or authorization is implemented
+- Production would require:
+  - OAuth2/JWT authentication
-- Production would require OAuth2/JWT authentication and role-based access control
+  - Role-based access control
+  - API rate limiting
+  - Request signing for sensitive operations

 ### Monitoring and Metrics

 - Basic logging is implemented, but production would need:
   - Centralized logging (ELK stack)
   - Metrics collection (Prometheus/Grafana)
-  - Distributed tracing
+  - Distributed tracing (Zipkin/Jaeger)
+  - Alerting and monitoring

 ### Pagination

 - The transactions endpoint returns all transactions without pagination
-- Production would need pagination for performance with large datasets
+- Production would need:
+  - Offset/limit or cursor-based pagination
+  - Sorting options
+  - Filtering capabilities

 ## Testing